JakopGokpinar/JS-Snake-Game/README.md

 A basic snake game with HTML,CSS and Javascript.

-The link of the game:
+The link to the game: https://snakess.netlify.app/